-Spirit Mountain is now hiring for summer-season positions!
-We have many opportunities for full-time and part-time work during the summer season.
-For questions about apply please contact Ty Hickey by email at firstname.lastname@example.org or by phone at (218) 624-8505.
+Spirit Mountain is hiring!
+We have opportunities for full-time and part-time work.
+For questions about apply please contact Ty Hickey by email at email@example.com or by phone at (218) 624-8505.

 Complete an application, and we will reach out to set up an in-person interview.

-Now Looking for Summer Volunteers.
+Now Looking for Volunteers.
 Earn an individual or family pass!

 Minimum age 18

-Our team of Action Sports Volunteers is a group of passionate and motivated people who wish to share their love of winter recreation with their community!
-Volunteers are a critical component of many of our programs and is a great opportunity for parents, retirees, and anyone interested in volunteering to make their community a more active and engaged place while creating unforgettable memories for kids and adults alike.
+Our team of Action Sports Volunteers are a group of passionate and motivated people who wish to share their love of winter recreation with their community!
+Volunteers are a critical component of many of our programs.
+This is a great opportunity for parents, retirees, and anyone interested in volunteering to make their community a more active and engaged place while also creating unforgettable memories for kids and adults alike.
 Indoor and outdoor options are available in summer or winter.
-Summer volunteers can help in many areas including: guest service, events, camps, ticket checking, trails, parking, and more!

 Volunteer, Minimum age 13